titojankowski/reverse-climate-change/context.md

 ## What Can Be Done to Close the Gap?

-9 .Long term there's not an alternative to decarbonizing and removing carbon dioxide at gigaton scale.
+9. Long term there's not an alternative to decarbonizing and removing carbon dioxide at gigaton scale.
 So decarbonization and carbon removal ultimately need to get there *(tighten this up)*.
-But, what if there was a way to buy some time to make up the gap? *(This may be a weak spot in the argument — perhaps it's better to push harder on removal and decarbonization, find leverage, etc.)*
+But, what if there was a way to buy some time to make up the gap? *(This may be a weak spot in the argument — perhaps it's better to push harder on removal and decarbonization, find leverage, etc.)* *(is it possible to agree up to point 8 but not agree there's a gap?)*

 ### Push Removal and Decarbonization Faster